stride3d/stride-website/posts/2024-03-12-foss-engines-overview.md

     * Development: Windows, Mac, Linux, Web, Android (Experimental)
     * Target: Windows, Mac, Linux, iOS, Android, Web

 Godot has the largest and most active community among all the modern FOSS game engines available to date.
-As the drama around Unity has unfolded, you have more than likely heard mentions of Godot on more than a few occasions.
+As the drama around Unity has unfolded, you have likely heard mentions of Godot on more than a few occasions.
 It is not without merit, as Godot encourages developers to shape the engine around their needs.
 Coming in at only 40 MB, the engine includes a lightweight, multi-platform editor capable of running on any major operating system (Windows, Mac, and Linux).
 In fact, [you can even use a web-based](https://editor.godotengine.org/releases/latest/) or [Android version](https://godotengine.org/download/android/) of the editor, albeit with some constraints.
 Godot can meet developers on whatever platform works best for them.

 GDScript is Godot’s primary programming language.
 While the prospect of learning an engine-specific language may turn you off at first, don’t fret!
 It shares a lot of commonalities with Python and Godot provides detailed documentation on how to use the language.
 Assuming you already have some experience with object-oriented programming, it won’t take long to get going with GDScript.
 You can even use C# for scripting if that is more up your alley, as it’s the other language officially supported by Godot.
 That said, if you would still like to write some code in another language entirely, Godot provides the means to use alternative programming languages by way of GDExtension.